“What Are Your Salary Expectations?” Best Answers (2026)

 3. Avoid giving a number too early

-Rather than providing a specific salary number, redirect the discussion by expressing interest in learning more about the role, the company’s compensation structure, and the overall benefits package.
-As Thomas Greene, Human Resources Specialist, explains: “If you’re asked about salary early in the interview, redirect the focus to your skills and how you can contribute to the company.
-This approach demonstrates that you’re not solely money-focused.”
+As Thomas Greene, Human Resources Specialist, explains: “If you’re asked about salary early in the interview, redirect the focus to your skills and how you can contribute to the company.”

-Here are a few examples of how you can redirect the conversation:
+Here are a few ways to redirect the conversation:

 5. Consider total compensation